johnpolacek/gatsby-starter-events-list/README.md

 ## Install

-Use the Gatsby CLI to create a new site, specifying the blog starter.
+Use the Gatsby CLI to create a new events list from the starter.

 ~~~~
 gatsby new my-events-list https://github.com/johnpolacek/gatsby-starter-events-list